basteyy/ubuntu-server-setup/README.md

 [![Build Status](https://travis-ci.org/jasonheecs/ubuntu-server-setup.svg?branch=master)](https://travis-ci.org/jasonheecs/ubuntu-server-setup)

 This is a setup script to automate the setup and provisioning of Ubuntu servers.
 It does the following:
+* Update/Upgrade the system
+* Set up the hostname
 * Adds or updates a user account with sudo access
 * Adds a public ssh key for the new user account
 * Disables password authentication to the server